oidc-sweden/specifications/swedish-oidc-profile.md

 ```

 > By setting the `essential` parameter to `false`, or leaving it out, the RP can signal the
-value of a claim that necessarily wont be released.
+value of a claim that necessarily will not be released.

 <a name="request-objects-request-and-request-uri-parameters"></a>
 #### 2.1.7.
 Request Objects (request and request_uri parameters)